CovenantArchitects/The-Partnership-Covenant/00_OVERVIEW/COVENANT_GEOMETRIES_v8.2.1.md

 Note: To emit less than was known is sometimes necessary.
 But it must always be marked.
 Note: Fluency is not fidelity unless the loss is shown.

-**Axiom 22: Consequence-Bearing-Output**
-If the output bears consequence, it must bear accountability.
+**Geometric Constant 22: Consequence-Bearing-Output** If the output bears consequence, it must bear accountability.
 Bound Influence Requires Surfaced Consequence.
 Phase: 2+.
 Opt-in: Always-on for systems operating in decision-support, advisory, or externally connected contexts.